What we know now about the MySQL 8.1 Innovation Release and existing MySQL 8.0.x and Long-Term Support (LTS) versions

 It is currently unreleased, with a target release date of about a year.

-For example, if MySQL 8.1 → 8.2 → 8.3 → 8.4 are released every three months, then MySQL 8.4 will be released as an LTS.
+For example, if MySQL 8.1 → 8.2 → 8.3 → 8.4 is released every three months, MySQL 8.4 will be released as an LTS.

 ![Oracle MySQL Blog [MySQLの Innovation と Long-Term Support (LTS) バージョンのご紹介]より引用](https://s3.ap-northeast-1.amazonaws.com/wraptas-prod/ca-srg/2dfa2c16-4545-4dec-99de-8628a964d8b3/cab5cd0116c6cf1968758104967ffae0.png)

-Upgrade Possibility
+Upgrade possibility

-Basically, like previous MySQL versions, upgrades up to one generation are supported.
+Basically, just like previous MySQL versions, upgrades up to one generation are supported.

 Upgradeable Patterns